 Have you ever wondered why your sales reps lose deals when the only thing they need to do is just follow up?
 Or why they can’t find the data they need?
 Or spend so little time on actually selling?
 In the times when most products and services are produced to make our lives easier and where even fridges are smart, you should ask yourself: have I done everything to make my sales managers’ lives easier?

-If you look closer, you will see that about a third of sales operations, mostly connected with administrative and reporting tasks, can be automated with the help of automation software and AI technologies.
+If you look closer, you will see that about a third of sales operations, mostly connected with administrative and reporting tasks, can be automated with the help of sales automation software and AI technologies.

 It’s obvious that sales operations have a considerable automation potential that could free up a good deal of sales reps’ time in favor of the core sales activities.
 It may seem that most companies have already leveraged this but, alas, statistics show that only one in four companies has automated at least one sales process.